dangarfield/beds-hackathon-2017/scenarios.md

 - A dynamically-typed language
 - An IDE and/or editor suitable for - and compatible with - the above.
 - A web framework - ideally, one dynamically-typed and one statically-typed.
-- A web server or other means of serving static web pages
+- A web server (or other means of serving static & dynamic web pages)
 - A JavaScript enabled web browser
 - An internet connection
 - A database on which the student has sufficient permissions to create, manage & drop tables, and load data.